Check out our favorite backpacking gear for our base packs. See what our ultralight picks were, plus what we splurged on.

 We use a sleep system for two instead of carrying separate sleeping pads and bags.
 It's more comfortable, and ended up being lighter.

-To help prepare us for colder camping, we recently tested a quilt from Enlightened Equipment, and were thrilled with how warm it was!
+For colder camping, we love this 20-degree quilt from Enlightened Equipment, and were thrilled with how warm it was!
 We plan to bring it along for any cold weather adventures.

 Our Favorite Backpacking Tents